ArjanCodes/examples/red_green_refactor/README.md

 ## Video outline

+The idea of test-driven-development is that you write the tests before the actual code.
+Today I'll show you an example of how this works, what the pros and cons are of working this way.
+And as a bonus, I have a few tips for you on how to setup your unit tests.
+Let's dive in.

+If you're new here and you want to become a better software developer, gain a deeper understanding of programming in general, start now by subscribing and hitting the bell, so you don't miss anything.

 ### Example explanation

 This example is a simple `Employee` class that is used to compute how much someone should be paid based on their pay rate, the hours worked and a few more parameters.